1Password/scim-examples/PREPARATION.md

 * When the Provisioning setup asks you for an email address for the new Provision Manager user it creates for you automatically, use a **dedicated email address** (for example: `op-provision-manager@example.com`) to handle this account.
 It is _not advised_ to use any personal email address.
 * You should **never** need to log into this Provision Manager account manually.
 * Do not attempt to perform a provisioning sync until the setup has been completed.
+* Once set up, your Identity Provider becomes the _authoritative source_ of information for your 1Password accounts.
+With Provisioning enabled, you _cannot edit user details manually_, and must do so through your Identity Provider.

 ## Prepare your 1Password Account